jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 List who works on which parts of the design and when.
 Seniors, Juniors, Architects, etc. Get Business Analysists and Project/Product managers involved too.
 They should be able to read the business logic code.
 Even if they can't read code, they should be able to follow the gist of it.
 If not, then the implementation needs work.
 It's either too complex, has too much jargon or the ubiquituous language has not been used.
 Should be able to practice CI/CD too.
 Nothing "activates" until the Configurer creates the elements and assembles them into the design.
 Classes only depend upon interfaces so the design is modular and more easily maintained.
 Unit testing should be relatively simple to set up.
 The only classes that know other class types are the Configurers.

-Deep and wide, deep and wide there a ... flowing deep and wide.

 Polymer chains

 Dispatcher.
 Tell the Document story.
 Update the names in the diagram if possible.

-I is not for "Interface."
-I is for "I".
-Cockburn's "ForDoingSomething".